 - Where a student disagrees with the decision of the Board of Examiners they may ask for this to be reconsidered (a 'request for reconsideration submission').
 This request will be considered by a panel of independent senior academics.

 - An application to appeal against the decision of this panel may follow and may lead to a hearing before an independent panel (an 'appeal').

 Submissions at each level must be made via the academic appeals portal with supporting evidence and within the specified timescales.

 If you need help with using the procedures, the Student Advice Centre in the Students' Union will provide guidance to students on how to use them.

 Deadline for submitting a Notification of Exceptional Circumstances is 5 working days from your assessment deadline and can be made at any point in the academic year.

 This summary is not the procedure and has no legal standing.
 View the full Notification of Exceptional Circumstances Procedure and academic appeals procedure .

-A full explanation of academic misconduct can be found in the academic misconduct code of practice on the policies and procedures pages.
+A full explanation of academic irregularity can be found in the academic irregularity policy on the policies and procedures pages.